 #1 – Monitor your blood pressure and blood sugar

-Kidney disease tends to be highly comorbid with hypertension (high blood pressure) and diabetes, so one of the best ways to prevent against kidney issues is by ensuring you avoid these issues.
-Simple good health practice, such as eating healthy food and exercising regularly, can help to keep hypertension and diabetes at bay, though it’s also advisable to attend frequent health checks with your doctor for more in-depth monitoring.
+Kidney disease tends to be highly comorbid with hypertension (high blood pressure) and diabetes, so one of the best ways to prevent kidney issues is by ensuring you avoid them.
+Simple good health practices, such as eating healthy food and exercising regularly, can help to keep hypertension and diabetes at bay.
+Furthermore, scheduling appointments with a nephrologist in New Jersey or a professional in your area can help to manage these problems through medications and regular monitoring.
+This is advisable.

 #2 – Stay hydrated